tommaso-piselli/fairstories/README.md

 ## Overview

-The Storyline Visualization Tool allows you to:
+The F2Stories framework allows you to:

 - Generate visualizations from master files
 - Optimize storylines with different optimization strategies